Organic Gardening and Farming

 A video shot by the Local Growers Guild at our old location that features our permaculture gardens and info about what we are doing.... http://vimeo.com/48612928

 Here at Living Roots we truly believe in "Being the change you wish to see in the world," and that is what sets us apart.
-With over a decade of experience in organic gardening, farming and permaculture, the Farm Leader, Michael Hicks, and the other members of the Farm Staff are ready to turn this land into acres of food forest.
+With over a decade of experience in organic gardening, farming and permaculture, the Farm Owner, Michael Hicks, and the other members of the Farm Staff are turning this property into acres and acres of productive farm land.

 The Farm envisions a world in which all communities have access to healthy, locally-grown, organic food and herbal medicine which are grown in ways that are both environmentally and personally sustainable.